Esri/cad-bim-scripts/readme.md

 - Each sample may have additional requirements.

 ## Instructions
+For each sample, you will do the following:
 1. Download your desired sample.
 2. Adjust the code as needed.

 ## Resources
+See the following resources to learn more:
 - [ArcGIS BIM documentation](https://pro.arcgis.com/en/pro-app/latest/help/data/revit/what-is-bim-data-.htm)
 - [ArcGIS CAD documentation](https://pro.arcgis.com/en/pro-app/latest/help/data/cad/what-is-cad-data.htm)
 - [ArcGIS API for Python](https://developers.arcgis.com/python/latest/)